-- Students enrolled in a certificate program must complete all required credits with a minimum cumulative GPA of 3.0 (B).
-Failure to do so results in automatic dismissal from the certificate program. - Students who have completed more than two PHST graduate courses must request permission to apply. - Transfer credit or course waivers are not accepted.
-Course substitutions must be approved by the director of master's degree programs. - Admission to or successful completion of a certificate program does not guarantee subsequent admission to a PHST graduate degree program. - 5.
+Students enrolled in a certificate program must complete it within 12 credit hours of approved coursework with a minimum cumulative GPA of 3.0 (B).
+Failure to do so results in automatic dismissal from the certificate program.

+- Students who have completed more than two PHST graduate courses must request permission to apply. - Transfer credit, course substitutions, or course waivers are not accepted. - Admission to or successful completion of a certificate program does not guarantee subsequent admission to a PHST graduate degree program. - 5.
 Students enrolled in the certificate program who apply to PHST's graduate degree programs must meet all existing admission requirements.
-If a student has a cumulative GPA of 3.5 or better at the completion of the certificate, the student will receive a waiver of the GRE requirement in applying to the M.A. program. - Students must complete the certificate in five (5) years.
+If a student has a cumulative GPA of 3.5 or better after the certificate, the student can request a waiver of the GRE requirement in applying to the M.A. - 6.
+Students must complete the certificate in five years.